[My student] has been motivated and ambitious because of his involvement with BAM @Work and how BAM @Work has taught him to be responsible.

 Our Workforce Development Programs Offer

-Over the past two years, Youth Workforce Development programs at Youth Guidance have served 428 youth and facilitated placements for 306 youth into workforce opportunities.
+Over the past two years, Youth Guidance’s Youth Workforce Development programs have served 428 youth and facilitated placements for 306 youth into workforce opportunities.

-@Work is a specially designed yearlong program for students who have successfully progressed through the BAM and WOW programs.
-The curriculum builds off of the BAM and WOW values to empower participants in the relationships that impact their postsecondary success.
+@Work is a specially designed year-long program for students who have successfully progressed through the BAM and WOW programs.
+The curriculum builds off of the BAM and WOW core values to empower participants to build and deepen relationships that impact their post-secondary success.

 BAM @Work has taught me to trust myself.
 Trust that I have everything I need to achieve whatever my life desire.
 BAM @Work has given me the knowledge that I need to figure out my personal and professional goals.